znecho9/znecho9.github.io/about.markdown

 ---

 I am **Zinan Lin**, an independent engineer and researcher.
-This site is a public notebook for software systems, applied intelligence, technical writing, and the long-term work of becoming more capable.
+This site is a public notebook for civil engineering, wind engineering, technical writing, and the long-term work of becoming more capable.

 For the main academic profile, start from the [homepage](/).
 For structured